-Are you contemplating launching a business but daunted by the thought of managing a physical storefront?
-Or maybe you just aren’t sure where to begin.
-Whatever the circumstance, embracing digital entrepreneurship could be your ideal solution.
+Thinking about starting a business but not excited about managing a physical storefront?
+Or maybe you’re just not sure where to begin.
+In that case, digital entrepreneurship could be a strong fit.

 What Is a Digital Entrepreneur?